Building a High-Grade Uranium Resource

 They see the value proposition of Skyharbour Resources as well.

-As noted, we have several active projects; a total of about 5,000 meters was just completed between us and our partner companies with results due out soon.
-We are also fully funded for additional drill programs this year at our flagship Moore Project which will provide steady news flow through 2020.
+As noted, we have several active projects; a total of about 5,000 meters was just completed between us and our partner companies.
+We are also fully funded for additional drill programs this year at our flagship Moore Project, which will provide steady news flow through 2021.
 Furthermore, Orano just carried out a geophysical program to be followed up by a drill program.

 There’s solid potential for new high-grade discoveries to be made as we continue to drill test our projects and in particular we are excited about testing the basement rocks at Moore.
 That’s where most of the recent high-grade discoveries have been made in the Athabasca and I think that approach gives us our best shot at emulating recent success stories and discoveries like NexGen, Fission, and Hathor.